140 Degrees Fahrenheit in Celsius: A thorough look

 -

 Food Safety and Cooking: This temperature is crucial in food safety.
 Many cooking techniques, such as candy making and certain types of meat preparation, rely on precise temperature control.
-For instance, maintaining a temperature of around 140°F (60°C) is often used in the sous vide cooking method to ensure food is cooked evenly and safely.
+Take this case: maintaining a temperature of around 140°F (60°C) is often used in the sous vide cooking method to ensure food is cooked evenly and safely.
 This temperature is also important for pasteurizing certain foods.

 -